 Have fun with stop motion

-Stop motion movie showing Bach throwing his wig at the organist of St. Thomas Church, Leipzig.
+Stop motion film of Bach throwing his wig at the organist of St. Thomas Church, Leipzig (used for this anger/frustration gif)

 Conduct with hands, head, & feet